benwhut/Web3QueryContractPython/README.md

 # QuerySmartContractFunctions
-Dynamically query read/write functions for a given Smart Contract using Web3 in Python
+Simple example of how to dynamically query read/write functions for a given Smart Contract using Web3 in Python

 1. Create virtual environment (optional)
 `python -m venv venv`